-Another update from Marc Whitten, lead of Unity Create:
+Another update, this time from Marc Whitten, lead of Unity Create:

 I want to start with this: I am sorry.

-And he goes on, but it seems to me it’s too little, and too late.
+And he goes on, yet, it seems to me it’s too little, too late.
 I think this was a costly mistake for Unity.
+Talk about a backfire!